Presentation of data

 Please be aware that even if you are given the go-ahead to submit your review to Diabetologia, your manuscript will undergo peer review and there can be absolutely no guarantee of eventual acceptance.

-If you are considering using figures, data etc from another paper in your review, please note that it will be your responsibility to secure permission to use this material before submission.
+If you are considering using figures, data etc from another paper in your review, please note that it will be your responsibility to investigate whether permission is needed.
 In most cases permission can be obtained by going to the paper online and navigating via Rightslink.
+Please do not hesitate to contact the Editorial Office (email@example.com) if you require help with seeking permissions.

-We will produce a downloadable slide set of your figures that will be published with your review as electronic supplemenary material (ESM).
+For all reviews that are accepted for publication, we offer the assistance of a medical illustrator, and produce a downloadable slide set of figures that is published with the review as electronic supplementary material (ESM).

 A maximum of 4000 words in the main text with unlimited references.
 We recommend that authors register their study and submit the study protocol as supplementary material.

-There is no need to contact the Editor-in-Chief before submitting a systematic review; please upload at https://mc.manuscriptcentral.com/diabetologia in the usual way, along with a PRISMA or MOOSE checklist.
+There is no need to contact the Editor-in-Chief before submitting a systematic review; please upload at https://mc.manuscriptcentral.com/diabetologia in the usual way, along with a STROBE checklist or MOOSE checklist.
 See Reporting guidelines.

 A maximum of 4000 words in the main text with unlimited references.
 We recommend that authors register their study and submit the study protocol as supplementary material.